GoldenkovVitali/schedule/README.md

 #### ColTransfer (npm install ColTransfer --save) library for color change
 #### ControlPanel (npm install ControlPanel --save) - Embeddable panel of inputs for adding parameter selection to your app or visualization.
 Modern and minimalist design.
 Fully encapsulated module including JS and CSS
 #### FullCalendar (npm install --save @fullcalendar/react @fullcalendar/daygrid) - library react component to make calendar

-### ctest API used for the application - (https://rs-react-schedule.firebaseapp.com/api/docs/)
+#### ctest API used for the application - (https://rs-react-schedule.firebaseapp.com/api/docs/)

-WebPack настроен на работу с js-модулями и SASS, сборка осуществляется в папку Dist
+#### WebPack configured to work with js modules and SASS, the assembly is carried out in the Dist folder

 ### Preparatory steps: